zackpeterson/kata-word-search/log.md

 I processed the puzzle text and got ready to find the solution.

-A *Puzzle* type object has properties:
+A *Puzzle* type object has three properties:

  * *Words* is a list of strings
  * *Grid* is a 2-D array of characters
+ * *Solution* is a list of *FoundWord* type objects

-The *Puzzle* constructor method takes a text string parameter and then populates those properties.
+The *Puzzle* constructor method takes a text string parameter and then populates those three properties.

 Grid coordinates: